Archimedean Survival Processes: Introduction

-where $R$ is a non-negative random variable, and $\mathbf{G}$ is a vector of $n$ independent gamma random variables with identical scale parameters (see, for example, \citet{FKN1990}).
-In the special case where $\mathbf{G}$ is a vector of identical exponential random variables, $\mathbf{X}$ has an $\ell_{1}$-norm symmetric distribution. \citet{MN2009} give a account of how Archimedean copulas coincide with survival copulas of $\ell_{1}$-norm symmetric distributions which have no point-mass at the origin.
-This particular relationship relies on the characterization of $n$-monotone functions through an integral transform of \citet{W1956}.
-Then in \citep{MN2010}, \citeauthor{MN2010} generalise Archimedean copulas to so-called Liouville copulas, which are defined as the survival copulas of multivariate Liouville distributions.

 \citet{RN2} suggested using a randomly-scaled gamma bridge (also called a Dirichlet process) for modelling the cumulative payments made on insurance claims (see also \citet{BHM3}).
-Such a process $\{\xi_{tT}\}_{0\leq t\leq T}$ can be constructed as

-where $R$ is a positive random variable and $\{\g_{tT}\}$ is an independent gamma bridge satisfying $\g_{0T}=0$ and $\g_{TT}=1$, for some $T\in(0,\infty)$.
-This is an increasing process and so lends itself to the modelling of cumulative gains or losses, where the random variable $R$ represents the total, final gain.
-We can interpret $R$ as a signal and the gamma bridge $\{\g_{tT}\}$ as independent multiplicative noise. \citeauthor{BHM3} show that $\{\xi_{tT}\}$ is a Markov process, and that

-where $\nu$ is the law of $R$, and $m>0$ is a parameter.
-The process $\{\xi_{tT}\}$ can be considered to be a gamma process conditioned to have the marginal law $\nu$ at time $T$, and so belongs to the class of \levy random bridges (see \citet{HHM1}).
-As such, we call a process that can be decomposed as in (\ref{eq:gam_br}) a `gamma random bridge' (GRB).
+Such a process $\{\xi_{tT}\}_{0\leq t\leq T}$ can be constructed as $\xi_{tT}=R \g_{tT}$, where $R$ is a positive random variable independent of a gamma bridge $\{\g_{tT}\}$ satisfying $\g_{0T}=0$ and $\g_{TT}=1$, for some $T\in(0,\infty)$.
+This is an increasing process and so lends itself to the modelling of cumulative gains or losses; in this case the random variable $R$ represents the total, final gain.
+We can interpret $R$ as a signal and the gamma bridge $\{\g_{tT}\}$ as independent multiplicative noise.
+The process $\{\xi_{tT}\}$ can be considered to be a gamma process conditioned so that $\xi_{TT}$ has the law of $R$, and so belongs to the class of \levy random bridges (see \citet{HHM1}).
+As such, we call the process $\{\xi_{tT}\}$ a `gamma random bridge' (GRB).